-

 Further Reading:

-Conservative pushback against attacks on RCV: Former Ohio Rep. Gene Krebs, Walter Olson of the CATO Institute, Kevin Kosar of the American Enterprise Institute, Matt Germer of the R Street Institute, Jonathan Bydlak of the R Street Institute, former State GOP Chairs Saul Anuzis & Stan Lockhart
+Conservative pushback against attacks on RCV: Former Sen. Rob Portman, Former Ohio Rep. Gene Krebs, Kevin Kosar of the American Enterprise Institute, Matt Germer of the R Street Institute, Jonathan Bydlak of the R Street Institute, Walter Olson of the CATO Institute, former State GOP Chairs Saul Anuzis & Stan Lockhart

 Click here to sign and share the petition to defend Ohio communities from big government overreach!